siverv/lambda-calculujs/README.md

 ================

 λ-calculus to JavaScript converter.
-A demo of lambda.html is available [here](http://svrv.net/dev/lambda/lambda.html)
+A demo can be viewed [here](http://svrv.net/dev/lambda/lambda.html)